Marcus Maddison

-Marcus Harley Maddison (born 26 September 1993) is an English semi-professional footballer who plays as a winger or attacking midfielder.
+Marcus Harley Maddison (born 26 September 1993) is an English former footballer who played as a winger or attacking midfielder.

 Maddison began his career at Newcastle United, but did not play a senior game for the club.
 He was signed by Blyth Spartans and St Johnstone, before scoring 13 Conference Premier goals for Gateshead in a 12-month period from August 2013.
 He was signed by Peterborough United for an undisclosed fee in August 2014.
 The same year, he was also capped by England C.

 After a brief loan spell at Hull City in 2020, Maddison joined Charlton Athletic on a free transfer, but struggled to make consistent appearances and was loaned out to Bolton Wanderers in 2021.
 After his loan was cut short in April 2021, Maddison announced his decision to quit professional football after expressing his diminished enjoyment in the sport, along with the negative effect his career was having on his wellbeing.
-He subsequently joined eighth tier side Spalding United.
+He subsequently had spells for non-league sides Spalding United and Darlington before leaving the latter by mutual agreement in October 2022.